 2. Bee Balm

 Bee Balm which is also called Monardam is easy to grow as long as the soils remain moist throughout the year.
-That makes it one of the perfect plants that soak up water in shade.
+That makes it one of the perfect plants that soak up water in the shade.
 It is a native of North America and thrives in the woodland areas.

 Like its name, the flowers attract bees, butterflies, and hummingbirds.
 They have red, pink, purple, and white petals that are so attractive during the summer.
 It thrives in zones four through nine growing to a height of about four feet maximum.